 (1) ERCOT shall operate the Load Frequency Control (LFC) system to maintain the scheduled frequency at 60 Hz (correcting periodically for time error) and to minimize the use of energy from Resources providing Regulation Service.

-(2) The ERCOT LFC system shall deploy Regulation Service and Responsive Reserve (RRS) energy as necessary in accordance with Protocol Section 6.5.7.6, Load Frequency Control, to meet North American Electric Reliability Corporation (NERC) Reliability Standards.
+(2) The ERCOT LFC system shall deploy Regulation Service energy, and release Responsive Reserve (RRS) and ERCOT Contingency Reserve Service (ECRS) capacity to SCED, as necessary in accordance with Protocol Section 6.5.7.6, Load Frequency Control, to meet North American Electric Reliability Corporation (NERC) Reliability Standards.
 ERCOT shall purchase Regulation Service to provide satisfactory frequency control performance for the ERCOT Region.
 ERCOT shall determine the satisfactory amount of Regulation Service, required by statistical analysis of possible Resource Outages and Load forecast error, to expect operation of 95% of hours without deploying RRS.

-(3) QSEs shall use Automatic Generation Control (AGC) to direct the output of generation facilities providing Regulation and RRS.
+(3) QSEs shall use Automatic Generation Control (AGC) to direct the output of generation facilities providing Regulation.

 2.2.4.1 Maintenance and Verification

-(1) Each provider of Regulation and/or Responsive Reserve Services will properly maintain AGC equipment.
+(1) Each provider of Regulation Services will properly maintain AGC equipment.
 Performance of AGC will be verified by the results of performance metrics for Ancillary Service providers described in the Protocols.
 ERCOT will initiate a regulation survey to evaluate the performance of all AGC equipment in the ERCOT Region.

 2.2.4.2 Regulation Provider Loss of AGC

-(1) If a QSE providing Regulation Services or Responsive Reserve Services loses its AGC for any reason, it will notify ERCOT as soon as practicable of the reason for and estimated duration of the loss.
+(1) If a QSE providing Regulation Services loses its AGC for any reason, it will notify ERCOT as soon as practicable of the reason for and estimated duration of the loss.
 ERCOT will assess whether additional action should be taken to maintain system frequency.
 Possible ERCOT actions include opening a Supplemental Ancillary Service Market (SASM) per Protocol Section 6.4.8.2, Supplemental Ancillary Service Market, for the period of anticipated loss.

 2.3 Ancillary Services